Updated December 7, 2020.

-From offering our first COVID-19 test swab on March 7 in Seattle to today, we have tested thousands of patients for COVID-19 across all eleven states where One Medical has offices.
-Here’s the latest information on where we’re testing, when it’s most appropriate, and how you can get care.
+We have tested hundreds of thousands of patients across the country for COVID-19 since we began testing in early March.
+Here’s the latest information on our testing services, when it’s most appropriate, and how you can get care.

 Who should get tested for COVID-19?